intel/llvm/sycl/doc/design/VirtualFunctions.md

 - virtual member function *not* annotated with `indirectly_callable` compile-time property should *not* be emitted into device code;

-To achieve that, the front-end should implicitly add `sycl_device` attribtue to each function which is marked with the `indirectly_callable` attribute.
+To achieve that, the front-end should implicitly add `sycl_device` attribute to each function which is marked with the `indirectly_callable` attribute.
 This can be done during handling of `[[__sycl_detail__::add_ir_attributes_function]]` attribute by checking if one of string literals passed in there as a property name is equal to "indirectly_callable".
 Later the `sycl_device` attribute can be used to decide if a virtual function should be emitted into device code.

-**TODO:** any extra diagnostics we would like to emit?
-Like kernel without `calls_indirectly` property performing virtual function call.
+When emitting virtual calls, front-end should emit an extra `virtual-call` LLVM IR attribute at every call site.
+This attribute will be used by a middle-end pass to check that there are no virtual function calls in kernels _not_ marked with the `calls_indirectly` property and emit a diagnostic about that.

 ### Changes to the compiler middle-end